-The core five SDOH factors include a patient's:
+The five core SDOH factors include a patient's:

 Other important factors that affect a patient's health include access to transportation, food security, and personal safety.
-Many health systems are moving toward conducting SDOH screening to link individuals to supports in the community, such as transportation passes, food banks, or housing and employment agencies, with the goal of improving overall health and wellbeing.
+Many health systems are moving toward conducting SDOH screening to identify their patients' nonmedical social needs and refer their patients to resources in the community with the overall goal of improving their patients' and the overall community's health and wellbeing.
+Some of these factors could be described in the Community Health Needs Assessment (CHNA) conducted by many health systems.

-This toolkit provides health systems with important resources to develop programs to screen for SDOH.
+This toolkit provides health systems with important resources to screen for SDOH.